xiaowang1105/algorithms-in-python/README.md

 * Path compression can greatly improve time efficiency of union find

 ## 4.0 - Greedy Algorithms
-In this section, I'm going to introducce greedy algorithms, one powerful algorithms design strategy. <br>
+In this section, I'm going to introducce greedy algorithms, one powerful algorithm design strategy. <br>
 From [Wikipedia](https://en.wikipedia.org/wiki/Greedy_algorithm), a greedy algorithm is an algorithmic paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum.
 In many problems, a greedy strategy does not in general produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a global optimal solution in a reasonable time.
 ### 4.1 - Shedule Activities
 In activity selection problem, every activity has its own weight and length.
 And our goal is to minimize the sum of weight\*length.